Sprinter05/gochat/doc/SPECIFICATION.md

 #### Sending a message

 Messages *should be cyphered* with the private key by the client application.
 The server is *not responsible* for verifying that the text is cyphered, nor that the public key for cyphering has been saved by the client.
 The **timestamp** must be in standard *UNIX second timestamp* (which means `4 bytes`).
+If the destination user is offline, the server is responsible for *caching the message* until it is requested by the destination.
 The user must be logged in to perform this operation.

     MSG <username> <unix_stamp> <cypher_message> (Client -> Server)